AndreaNardinocchi/placemark/README.md

 ## Joi Error Reporting

-Furthermore, we have introduced the 'Joi Error Reporting' as Joi can generate human readable errors.
-Therefore, **error.hbs** partial was created in which errors are looped through and a handlebar will enable to show errors on the UX:
+Furthermore, the 'Joi Error Reporting' was introduced, as Joi can generate human readable errors.
+Therefore, **error.hbs** partial was created in which errors are looped through and a handlebar will enable errors to show on the UX:

 ```
 {{#if errors}}